jdykstra0720/bestbuybot/README.md

 How To Create An Automated Store Bot in Python
 Hello GitHub, I would like to share my method of creating a aggressive Bestbuy Bot in Python.
 I will be using Beautifulsoup4, Selenium, and Twilio in this script.
 Please continue reading this for instructions on how to set up bot.

-If you guys need instructions to set up Newegg Bot or Amazon Bot go to my Google Drive here.

-Newegg

-Amazon

 You can test bot with this URL.